mimik-ai/mimik-ai-developer-guide/01-single-agent-architecture/coordinator-machine/readme.md

 In order to implement this scenario you will need:

-* A Ubuntu 22.04 machine running the [AI release of mim OE](https://github.com/mim-OE/mim-OE-SE-Linux/).
+* A Ubuntu 22.04 machine running the [mimOE.ai release of edgeEngine](https://github.com/mimik-mimOE/mimOE-SE-Linux/).
 * The Ubuntu machine needs to have port 8083 exposed

 # What you'll be doing